madpsy/xpa125b_controller/README.md

 ## Yaesu 817/818 mode

-The Hardrock-50 also supports band selection via stepped voltage.
+The Hardrock-50 also supports band selection via stepped voltage, the same as the MiniPA50.
 To use this mode:

 1. Pin 4 of the ACC socket on the amp to the collector of the 2N2222 transistor
 2. Pin 2 of the ACC socket on the amp to the output of the RC filter